ashleyreality/Easy-Animator/resources/README.md

 ### VisualView
 The VisualView outputs a visual display of the animation using the JFrame JFC/Swing component architecture.
 It reads the text files and transforms them into an animation.

 ###### Useful methods
 * `createView()` - creates the visual view using methods extended from the JFrame library and considers the speed being requested at the command line to calculate the speed that the animation will play.

+### PlaybackView
+The PlaybackView outputs a visual display of the animation using the JFrame JFC/Swing component architecture.
+It extends the VisualView and includes new buttons.
+The playback view includes new buttons to affect how the animation plays.
+The current functionality features:
+* Start button (to either begin or resume the animation playing),
+* Stop button (to pause the animation),
+* Start over button (to replay the animation from the beginning),
+* Faster button (to speed up the animation),
+* Slower button (to slow down the animation),
+* Loop checkbox (to make the animation replay when it ends, if checked),
+* Load file button (to load a new file to play),
+* Save as text button (to save the animation as a text view in a txt file)
+* Save as SVG button (to save the animation as an SVG view in a svg file).

+### AnimationCommand
+The AnimationCommand interface is called after an action is performed in the PlaybackView and sent to the AnimatorController.
+Depending on the button or checkbox, one of the AnimationCommand classes is called to handle how the view reacts to the action.
+The classes include:
+* StartAnimation (reacts to the Start button),
+* StopAnimation (reacts to the Stop button),
+* RestartAnimation (reacts to the Start over button),
+* SpeedUp (reacts to the Faster button),
+* SlowDown (reacts to the Slower button),
+* Loop (reacts to the Loop checkbox being checked or unchecked),
+* LoadFile (reacts to the Load button),
+* SaveAsText (reacts to the Save as text button),
+* SaveAsSVG (reacts to the Save as SVG button),

 ### AnimationPanel
 The AnimationPanel extends JPanel and is a container that can store an organized group of